-Orangutan Land Trust and the PONGO Alliance are the engine behind the greenwashing for the palm oil industry’s Roundtable for Sustainable Palm Oil (RSPO).
+Orangutan Land Trust, PONGO Alliance, Sustainable Palm Oil Choice, Chester Zoo, Efeca, The Better India and the RSPO are the engine behind the greenwashing for the palm oil industry’s Roundtable for Sustainable Palm Oil (RSPO).
 The scientific advisory board of Orangutan Land Trust is made up of scientists who consistently produce pro-palm oil research papers that are funded by the palm oil industry.

 The RSPO was set up 17 years ago by the WWF along with global palm oil companies themselves in order to monitor and regulate their own actions and to supposedly stop deforestation and ecocide.

 RSPO members include the world’s biggest food companies: Nestle, Unilever, Cargill, L’Oreal, Danone, Kelloggs, Pepsi, Coca Cola, Mondelez, Johnson & Johnson, PZ Cussons, Ferrero and more.
 Since it was created in 2004, these RSPO members have been embroiled in greenwashing, corruption, illegal land-grabbing from indigenous peoples, the killing of wildlife, human rights abuses and 100,000’s of hectares of deforestation.
 Yet these members faced no expulsion from the RSPO and they faced no punishment at all for their actions, despite this going against the rules of the RSPO.
 The corruption and greenwashing of this industry knows no bounds!